-Wisdom teeth, or third molars, are the last teeth to develop and appear in your mouth.
-They come in between the ages of 17 and 25, a time of life that has been called the "Age of Wisdom."
+Wisdom teeth (also known as third molars) are the last teeth to develop and appear in your mouth.
+They come in between the ages of 17 and 25, a time of life that has been called the “Age of Wisdom.”

 An impacted wisdom tooth can damage neighboring teeth or become infected.
-Because it's in an area that’s hard to clean, it can also invite bacteria that lead to gum disease.
-Oral bacteria can also travel through your bloodstream and lead to infections and illnesses that affect your heart, kidneys and other organs.
+Because the tooth is in an area that is hard to clean, it also can invite bacteria that lead to gum disease.
+Oral bacteria can travel through your bloodstream and lead to infections and illnesses that affect your heart, kidneys and other organs.
 In some cases, a cyst or tumor can form around the base of the impacted tooth, which can lead to more serious problems as it hollows out the jaw and damages surrounding nerves, teeth and other parts of your mouth and face.

 Generally, wisdom teeth should be surgically removed when there are:

 - Cavities that can’t be restored

 - Cysts, tumors or other pathologies